ibm-cloud-docs/openshift/openshift_cluster_scaling.md

     ```
     {: pre}

-3. Find the name of the cluster autoscaler Helm chart that you installed in your cluster.
+3. Find the name of the cluster autoscaler release that you installed in your cluster.
     ```
     helm list -n <namespace> | grep cluster-autoscaler
     ```